 Before submitting your application, go over this list and ensure that all your documents have been translated into English.
 Always re-check your application before final submission.

-Tip 6 – Consider Health Surcharge Costs
+Consider Health Surcharge Costs

-If you are visiting the UK as a non-EEA national, you must pay the health surcharge if your stay is going to be longer than six months.
+The Immigration Health Surcharge (IHS) is a fee levied on the majority of UK visa applications.
+The IHS is on top of other Home Office immigration fees and designed to land in a different government pocket.
+Also known as the NHS surcharge, If you are visiting the UK as a non-EEA national, you must pay the health surcharge if your stay is going to be longer than six months.
 This depends on whether you’re applying alone, also, how long you’re planning to stay in the UK for, where you’re staying, and a few other factors.
 To make ensure that you pay the right amount, it’s best to visit the webpage to calculate your exact health surcharge.
 If you’re a non-EEA national, you have to make sure to pay the surcharge when you’re applying for your visa to avoid delays or UK student visa rejection.

 Applying for a second CAS